giby42/forcefield/README.md

 General description

-a.This program is writen by fortran90 on visual studio without any using of extern library
+a.This program is writen by fortran90 on visual studio2019 without any using of extern library

 b.This program uses force field method to first give a energy of a given hydrocarbon(the structure could be branced or cycled) and then use Metropolis algorithm to do subsequent energy minimization.